abdelaziz-jaddi/prediction-of-the-profiles-whose-job-/README.md

-# data scientist profile prediction
+# Prediction of data scientist profiles
 Objectives:
 - Unsupervised clustering to identify 2 groups of distinct technical profiles.
 - Prediction of profiles whose job is not labeled.